 Hitting the Ground Running

-One of the valuable connections the OpenGait founders made early on was with Jesse Jones and John Dials from Fourscore Business Law.
+One of the valuable connections the OpenGait founders made early on was with the attorneys from Fourscore Business Law.
 Fourscore helped them set up their corporation and walk through the process of becoming a formal business, officially founded on January 1, 2019.
 Dustin remarked:

 “It’s been really helpful to have access to Fourscore’s experience and understanding, especially with forming a corporation and how to organize the equity split.
 We were completely new to the process, and we wanted to make sure we managed things well from the start.
 The advice we’ve received from the Fourscore team has been critical in establishing our partnership and preparing us for the future.”